Blosc/c-blosc2/ROADMAP.md

 Actions to be done
 ------------------

-* Lock support for super-chunks: when different processes are accessing concurrently to super-chunks, make them to sync properly by using locks, either on-disk (frame-backed super-chunks), or in-memory.
-Such a lock support would be configured in build time, so it could be disabled with a cmake flag.
+* Plugin capabilities for allowing users to add more filters and codecs.
+There should also be a plugin register capability so that the info about the new filters and codecs can be persistent and propagated to different machines.

 * Checksums: the frame can benefit from having a checksum per every chunk/index/metalayer.
 This will provide more safety towards frames that are damaged for whatever reason.
 Also, this would provide better feedback when trying to determine the parts of the frame that are corrupted.
 Candidates for checksums can be the xxhash32 or xxhash64, depending on the gaols (to be decided).

 * Documentation: utterly important for attracting new users and making the life easier for existing ones.
 Important points to have in mind here:

   - Quality of API docstrings: is the mission of the functions or data structures clearly and succinctly explained?
 Are all the parameters explained?
 Is the return value explained?
 What are the possible errors that can be returned?
+[Mostly completed by Alberto Sabater].

   - Tutorials/book: besides the API docstrings, more documentation materials should be provided, like tutorials or a book about Blosc (or at least, the beginnings of it).
 Due to its adoption in GitHub and Jupyter notebooks, one of the most extended and useful markup systems is MarkDown, so this should also be the first candidate to use here.

-* Plugin capabilities for allowing users to add more filters and codecs.
-There should also be a plugin register capability so that the info about the new filters and codecs can be persistent and propagated to different machines.

 * Wrappers for other languages: Python and Java are the most obvious candidates, but others like R or Julia would be nice to have.
 Still not sure if these should be produced and maintained by the Blosc development team, or leave them for third-party players that would be interested.
+[The steering [council discussed this](https://github.com/Blosc/governance/blob/master/steering_council_minutes/2020-03-26.md), and probably just the Python wrapper should be maintained by Blosc maintainers themselves, while the other languages should be maintained by the community.]

 * It would be nice to use [LGTM](https://lgtm.com), a CI-friendly analyzer for security.

-* Add support for `buildkite <https://buildkite.com>`_ as another CI would be handy because it allows to use on-premise machines, potentially speeding-up the time to do the builds, but also to setup pipelines with more complex dependencies and analyzers.
+* Lock support for super-chunks: when different processes are accessing concurrently to super-chunks, make them to sync properly by using locks, either on-disk (frame-backed super-chunks), or in-memory.
+Such a lock support would be configured in build time, so it could be disabled with a cmake flag.

 Outreaching
 -----------